 The temples are very beautiful, despite us tourists.

 That said, I knew what to expect, in terms of traffic, when I came back here...
 And I could already see, in two rounds of tuk-tuk and a small walk to return to the guesthouse, that Siem Reap has changed well in ten years.
 Big ugly hotels have sprung up everywhere.

 Still, I'm thrilled to be back under the Asian skies.
-But I'm too slammed tonight to do longer.
-Tomorrow, first day of visiting the temples ...
+But I'm too slammed tonight to go any longer.
+Tomorrow, the first day of visiting the temples...
 I'll be back very soon to show you everything!